vineet-k09/fixbeats/README.md

 ---

 ## ❤️ Contributing

-Pull requests are welcome, especially if you can:
+Pull requests are welcome, especially for:

-- Add volume config support
+- Volume control support

-- Add file selector for custom sounds
+- Custom sound file selector

-- Improve performance on large projects
+- Performance tuning for large workspaces

 ---

 ## 📄 License

 MIT — use it, remix it, vibe with it.